wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

 It's almost 2014... time to move forward!
-Create any design you need, the way you have been wishing for: visually, quickly and super easily!
+Create any design you need, the way you have been wishing for: visually, quickly and easily!

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use unique editor that gives you unprecedented possibilities and flexibility: you can create any design you want, the way you want!
 Are you still struggling with layout limitations and getting frustrated with Html/Css code?
 Finally you can forget about that and enter a new dimension with Zedity!